-- Complete Report.
-To provide a complete report of the investigation e) to the Department Program Contract Manager and the Department Information Security Officer within ten (10) working days of the discovery of the breach or unauthorized use or disclosure.
+- Prompt corrective action to mitigate any risks or damages involved with the breach and to protect the operating environment; and - Any action pertaining to such unauthorized disclosure required by applicable Federal and State laws and regulations. - b.
+Investigation and Investigation Report.
+To immediately investigate such suspected security incident, security incident, breach, or unauthorized access, use or disclosure of PHI.
+Within 72 hours of the discovery, Contractor shall submit an updated "Privacy Incident Report" containing the information marked with an asterisk and all other applicable information listed on the form, to the extent known at that time, to the Information Protection Unit. - Complete Report.
+To provide a complete report of the investigation to the Department Program Contract Manager and the Information Protection Unit within ten (10) working days of the discovery of the breach or unauthorized use or disclosure.
 The report shall be submitted on the "Privacy Incident Report" form and shall include an assessment of all known factors relevant to a determination of whether a breach occurred under applicable provisions of HIPAA, the HITECH Act, and the HIPAA regulations.
-The report shall also include a full, detailed corrective action plan, including information on measures that were taken to halt and/or contain the improper use or disclosure.
+The report shall also include a full, detailed corrective action plan. including information on measures that were taken to halt and/or contain the improper use or disclosure.
 If the Department requests information in addition to that listed on the "Privacy Incident Report" form, Contractor shall make reasonable efforts to provide the Department with such information.
-If, because of the circumstances of the incident, Contractor needs more than ten(10) working days from the discovery to submit a complete report, the Department may grant a reasonable extension of time, in which case Contractor shall submit periodic updates until the complete report is submitted.
+If, because of the circumstances of the incident, Contractor needs more than ten (10) working days from the discovery to submit a complete report, the Department may grant a reasonable extension of time, in which case Contractor shall submit periodic updates until the complete report is submitted.
 If necessary, a Supplemental Report may be used to submit revised or additional information after the completed report is submitted, by submitting the revised or additional information on an updated "Privacy Incident Report" form.
-The Department will review and approve the determination of whether a breach occurred and individual notifications are required, and the corrective action plan. - f) Responsibility for Reporting of Breaches.
-If the cause of a breach of Department PHI is attributable to Contractor or its agents, subcontractors or vendors, Contractor is responsible for all required reporting of the breach as specified in 42 U.S.C. § 17932and its implementing regulations, including notification to media outlets and to the Secretary.
-If a breach of unsecured Department PHI involves more than 500 residents of the State of California or its jurisdiction, Contractor shall notify the Secretary of the breach immediately upon discovery of the breach.
+The Department will review and approve the determination of whether a breach occurred and whether individual notifications and a corrective action plan are required. - Responsibility for Reporting of Breaches.
+If the cause of a breach of Department PHI is attributable to Contractor or its agents, subcontractors or vendors, Contractor is responsible for all required reporting of the breach as specified in 42 U.S.C. section 17932 and its implementing regulations, including notification to media outlets and to the Secretary (after obtaining prior written approval of DHCS).
+If a breach of unsecured Department PHI involves more than 500 residents of the State of California or under its jurisdiction.
+Contractor shall first notify DHCS, then the Secretary of the breach immediately upon discovery of the breach.
+If a breach involves more than 500 California residents, Contractor shall also provide, after obtaining written prior approval of DHCS, notice to the Attorney General for the State of California, Privacy Enforcement Section.
 If Contractor has reason to believe that duplicate reporting of the same breach or incident may occur because its subcontractors, agents or vendors may report the breach or incident to the Department in addition to Contractor, Contractor shall notify the Department, and the Department and Contractor may take appropriate action to prevent duplicate reporting.